Autoregression vs Diffusion - Understanding Sampling via Optimal Transport

 One-Step Maps

 One-step generators try to learn the transport map directly, rather than integrating an ODE or running many denoising steps at inference.
-Drifting Models(Deng et al., 2026) are a concrete example.
+Drifting Models(Deng et al., 2026) and Optimal Flow Matching(Kornilov et al., 2024) are concrete examples.

 Drifting Model